devpunks/snuggsi/README.md

 ## [&lt;`custom-elements`&gt;](/element#readme)

 When picking a tag name for your custom element [there are a few naming conventions](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name) you must be aware of.
 The tag name must start with a lowercase letter _(`a-z`)_ and include at least one hyphen _(`-`)_.
 For example, `a-b` and `c-` are both **valid** Custom Element tag names.
-However, `-d` and `E-F` are both **invalid** tag names.
-This requirement distinguishes custom elements from standard HTML elements and will ensure forward compatibility.
+However, `-d` and `e-F` are both **invalid** tag names due to the former starting with a hyphen and the latter containing an uppercase letter.
+These requirements distinguish custom elements from standard HTML elements and will ensure forward compatibility.
 For now, we can simply use `hello-world`.

 ### `HTML` Declaration

 `HTML` has always been a declarative language.
-Why not just use it to declare Custom Elements?
+Why not just use it to _declare_ Custom Elements?
-If you know [how to write `HTML`](https://developer.mozilla.org/en-US/docs/Web/HTML) you can start using **snuggsiツ**.
+If you know [how to write `HTML`](https://developer.mozilla.org/en-US/docs/Web/HTML) you can start using **snuggsiツ** immediately.
 Sometimes you need to sandbox a section of your page for styling.
 Other times you need a custom container of complex functionality.
-Either way you usually start with a plain ole' `HTML` element declaration:
+In the bad ol' days you would usually start with a generic `HTML` element declaration _(e.g. `<div id="hello-world">`)_.

 #### A Brief History Lesson